binford2k/binford2k-puppet_infrastructure/README.md

 skipping any nodes with failed dependencies.
 It can use either MCollective or SSH to orchestrate Puppet runs.

-**Caveat**: MCollective functionality depends on a custom MCollective agent to manage the foreground Puppet agent execution.
-This agent does not exist yet, so the `mco` transport backend is currently inoperable.

 This is very *very* early in development, so it most likely won't work for you.
 I highly suggest not even trying it out yet.